 Our club is informally structured and we have no officers, mandatory meetings, or dues.
 We're just a small group of like minded folks who meet/play a couple times a month.
 This does not mean "anything goes".
 We all chip in to insure pond side safety.
 Anyone not operating safely will be asked to take their toys and play elsewhere.

 Sailing times, dates and other valuable information can be found under the "CLUB NEWS" section in the column to the left.

 Photos/videos and other information like meeting times changes will be posted at the MMBC thread at RCGroups as they are made available.
-(Go to the purple links section on the below left side of the page, 1st link.
+(Go to the purple links section on the below left side of this page, 1st link.

 | R/C Boating |

 We are promoting the awareness of R/C boating by introducing people to sailing, scale boating and building.
 You don't have be a R/C'er to enjoy boating, static builders are more then welcomed.
 The knowledge of building and building techniques that the static builder has, will be a great asset to the novice builders as well as the seasoned sailors.
 We enjoy boating almost as much as we enjoy the camaraderie.
 We do not tolerate mean-spirited actions or foul language on the pond and safety rules are always followed.
 If you would like to bring a boat out and join us or wish to try your hand at sailing please drop us a line or stop by and see us.